Battle of El Guettar: Battle

+Axis attacks

 The Axis army commanders had become aware of the U.S. movements and decided that the 10th Panzer Division should stop them.
-Rommel had departed Tunisia for Germany on 9 March before the battle, leaving von Arnim in control of the newly named Africa Korps.
+Rommel had departed Tunisia for Germany on 9 March before the battle, leaving von Arnim in control of the newly named "Army Group Afrika".
 Von Arnim also held Rommel's opinion on the low quality of the American forces and felt that a spoiling attack would be enough to clear them from the Eastern Dorsals again.

 At 06:00 on 23 March, 50 tanks of Broich's 10th Panzer emerged from the pass into the El Guettar valley at 34°20′12″N 8°56′53″E. German motorised units in halftracks and motorcycle sidecars broke off from formation and charged the infantry on the top of the hill.
-The halftracks would move up the hill as far they could and then the infantry they carried would dismount while covered by fire from 88mms.
+The halftracks would move up the hill as far as they could and then the infantry they carried would dismount while covered by fire from 88mms.
 The Germans were maneuvering to hit American artillery anchored on the hill.
 They quickly overran front-line infantry and artillery positions.
 Major General Terry de la Mesa Allen Sr.—commanding the U.S. 1st Infantry Division—was threatened when two tanks came near his headquarters, but he shrugged off suggestions of moving, "I will like hell pull out, and I'll shoot the first bastard who does."

 The German attack lost momentum when it ran into a minefield.
-When the Germans slowed to reorganise, U.S. artillery and anti-tank guns engaged, including 31 M10 tank destroyers which had recently arrived.
+When the Germans slowed to reorganize, U.S. artillery and anti-tank guns engaged, including 31 M10 tank destroyers which had recently arrived.
 Over the next hour, 30 of the 10th Panzer's tanks were destroyed, and by 09:00 they retreated from the valley.

 A second attempt was made at 16:45, after waiting for the infantry to form up.
 Once again the U.S. artillery was able to disrupt the attack, eventually breaking the charge and inflicting heavy losses.
 Realizing that further attacks were hopeless, the rest of the 10th Panzer Division dug in on hills to the east or retreated back to the German headquarters at Gabès.